 The concentric texture of petrified wood comes with various color layers.
-The bands are saturated by multiple minerals.
+Multiple minerals saturate the bands.
 That is how it comes in different colors.
 Opal and chalcedony layers change several times to develop a concentric texture.

 Lens-shaped or Peanut Texture

-Lens-shaped is a type of petrified wood formed by filling the cavities of wood with other minerals.
+Lens-shaped petrified wood is formed by filling wood cavities with other minerals.
 Cavities are holes bored by actual clams.
-It results in a black and white pattern of petrified wood development.
+It results in a black-and-white pattern of petrified wood development.

 Can you carve petrified wood?

-Yes, you can carve Petrified Wood, although it is hard to carve.
+Yes, you can carve Petrified Wood, although it is hard.
 Proper tools like a diamond grinding wheel make the process bearable.
-You can shape your petrified wood into slabs to make your projects using the original wood structure and its mineral alteration.
-You may need to obtain a wet saw with a larger blade radius to cut larger pieces of petrified wood.
+You can shape your petrified wood into slabs to make your projects using the original wood structure and mineral alteration.
+You may need a larger blade radius wet saw to cut pieces of petrified wood.

 Can you drill into petrified wood?

 Using specialized drills and techniques makes it possible to drill into hard material such as petrified wood.
 Cool the stone and prevent dust from forming.
 Drilling petrified wood is hard.
-Remember to go slow and get the up and down action to run the machine.
+Remember to run the machine slowly and get the up-and-down action.
 Do not force the cutting.
 If you do, the project dulls the bit much quicker

 Tools to use